codeonlyjs/website/content/guide/templateForEach.md

     someMethod()
     {
-        this.#items.push(   /* This will trigger the foreach block to update */ { text: "new item 1" },
+        this.#items.push(   /* i:  This will trigger the foreach block to update */ { text: "new item 1" },
             { text: "new item 2" },
         );